NannyML/nannyml/docs/quick.rst

 ------------

 This Quickstart presents some of the core functionalities of NannyML on an example of real-world binary classification data.
-The walk through is concise to help you getting familiar with fundamental concepts and structure of the library.
-NannyML provides other useful functionalities (like well-received :ref:`multivariate drift detection<multivariate_drift_detection>`) that can help you monitor your production models comprehensively.
+The walk through is concise to help you get familiar with fundamental concepts and structure of the library.
+NannyML provides other useful functionalities (like :ref:`multivariate drift detection<multivariate_drift_detection>`) that can help you monitor your production models comprehensively.
 All :ref:`our tutorials<tutorials>` are a good place to start exploring them.